greecejs/docs/open-letter-to-startups.md

 ### Sponsorship options

 A good dev is hard to find and talent scouting is becoming a huge pain-point for technology-based companies.
-AthensJS meetings attracts some of the brightest minds of Athens.
+GreeceJS meetings attracts some of the brightest minds of Greece.

 You are most welcome to advertise your job offering or developer product (e.g. SDK) to our meetups - we can allocate up to 10 mins towards this end.
 In return, we ask that you cover our food and drink expenses, i.e. ~ 70eur.